Putin says Russian military not building long-term in Syria

 Putin also said the Russian government will be looking to streamline the tax system in order to fight poverty, but denied speculation that Russia was considering abandoning its flat-rate income tax.

-Amid concerns about Russia's blocking of an encrypted messaging app, Putin pledged to respect freedom of the internet.
+Amid concerns about Russia's blocking of an encrypted messaging app, Putin pledged to respect internet freedom.

 Nearly two months ago, authorities began blocking the Russia-developed Telegram app over its refusal to share encryption data with intelligence agencies.
 That resulted in temporary blockage of some other websites.